|

 years before I could speak about this experience.
 I held it close to my breast,

+tried to penetrate its mystery and awaken to its presence.
 The concluding dream, not only introduced the guide but it charted a

 direction.
 It pictured an exhilarating opportunity to develop the potential